raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### Subsequent Bootloader Updates

-If you update your bootloader via apt, then any configuration changes made using the process described here *WILL* be migrated to the updated bootloader.
+If you update your bootloader via apt, then any configuration changes made using the process described here will be migrated to the updated bootloader.

 ## Configuration Properties